RawanAk/OMWorkshop/simulation/simulation.md

 ## Introduction

-In this lab we will unleash the capabilites of  and review aggregated data in a dashboard and explore the available logs in the Log Explorer.
+This step showcases the a load file deployed to the application which will create a sudden increase in the API server request and we will see how the alarms firing works and we will notice the change in the dashboards.

 Estimated Time: X minutes